zhihao0512/dense-matching-image-stitching/README.md

 ```
 pip install -r requirements.txt
 ```
-Files maxflow_v303.dll and line_python.dll are obtained by compiling c++ source codes on Windows using VS2017 and OpenCV3.4.0.
+maxflow_v303.dll and line_python.dll are compiled files of c++ source codes maxflow_v303 and line_python.cpp, respectively.
+We compiled them on Windows using VS2017 and OpenCV3.4.0.
+Please download and add opencv_world340.dll in the main folder.
 You can also compile them by yourself.